Parallel Complex Diffusion for Scalable Time Series Generation: Introduction

-Our contributions establish a self-contained theoretical system: \begin{itemize} \item \textbf{Rigorous Frequency Diffusion Theory:} We establish a mathematically rigorous frequency diffusion framework, characterized by quadrature forward process and conditional reverse factorization exploiting the statistical orthogonality of heteroscedastic complex noise.
+Our contributions establish a self-contained theoretical system: \begin{itemize} \item \textbf{Rigorous Spectral Diffusion Theory:} We establish the PaCoDi framework, characterized by quadrature forward transitions and conditional reverse factorization, both grounded in the statistical orthogonality of complex Gaussian noise.

-\item \textbf{A Unified Frequency SDE Framework:} We generalize score-based modeling to the frequency manifold, unifying discrete DDPMs and continuous SDEs.
-By constructing the spectral Wiener process, we derive the governing Frequency SDEs and prove the mathematical equivalence between frequency and temporal diffusion in the continuous limit.
+\item \textbf{A Unified Spectral SDE Framework:} We unify discrete DDPMs and continuous SDEs by defining a spectral Wiener process to describe the heteroscedastic spectral Brownian motion.
+We further prove the equivalence between temporal, discrete and continuous frequency diffusions.

-\item \textbf{Theoretical Factorization \& Variational Correction:} We propose a parallel quadrature architecture that bypasses holomorphic constraints of complex-valued networks.
-To bridge the gap between decoupled theory and actual coupled data, we introduce MFT approximation with interactive correction, ensuring theoretical rigor meets practical efficacy.
+\item \textbf{Approximate Factorization \& Correction:} We introduce an MFT approximation with an interactive correction branch to preserve parallel modeling while compensating for marginal coupling after the initial data state is marginalized.

-\item \textbf{Universal Efficiency \& Performance:} We exploit hermitian symmetry to compress the state space, achieving a 50\% theoretical reduction in attention complexity.
-Furthermore, we evaluate the dominantly superior performance of \ours in unconditional and conditional time series generation tasks against 4, 5 baselines across diverse metrics, respectively. \end{itemize}
+\item \textbf{Efficiency \& Empirical Performance:} We exploit Hermitian symmetry to compress the spectral state space, reducing a 50\% computational complexity for attention block in PaCoDi.
+Extensive experiments on unconditional and conditional time series generation demonstrate consistently superior performance against 5 baselines, respectively. \end{itemize}